All posts

 7 March 2026 · 7 min read

 Every conference promises it.
 "Amazing networking opportunities."
 "Connect with industry leaders."
 "Meet your next collaborator, client, or co-founder."
-And then you arrive, collect your lanyard, grab a coffee, and stand near a high table making small talk with someone who's clearly scanning the room for someone more useful.
+And then you arrive, collect your lanyard, grab a coffee, and spend twenty minutes making small talk with someone who's clearly scanning the room for someone more useful.

 It's not a you problem.
 The networking at most conferences is broken by design.

-The structure of most professional events optimises for volume, not quality.
-The goal, at least implicitly, is to meet as many people as possible.
-Cards exchanged, LinkedIn connections sent, elevator pitches rehearsed.
+The structure of most professional events optimises for volume over quality.
+The implicit goal is to meet as many people as possible.
+Cards exchanged, LinkedIn connections sent, elevator pitches rehearsed and deployed.
 The logic being that somewhere in that pile of contacts, something useful will emerge.

 But volume is the enemy of depth.
-When the game is to meet everyone, there's no incentive to linger with anyone.
-Conversations get cut short before they get interesting.
-People are simultaneously present and absent — engaged enough to keep talking, but mentally already moving on to the next interaction.
+When the game is to meet everyone, there's no incentive to stay with anyone long enough for the conversation to actually go somewhere.
+People are simultaneously present and absent — talking to you while mentally already moving on to the next person.

-The result is a kind of social performance.
+What you get is social performance.
 Both parties know the script.
 You exchange roles, industries, company names.
 You look for the overlap.
 If there's obvious mutual utility, you promise to follow up.
-Mostly, you don't.
+Mostly you don't.

-There's a deeper issue underneath this.
-Most conference attendees don't actually know what they want from the event.
-They're there because their company sent them, or because the topic seemed relevant, or because they vaguely hoped something good would happen.
+Underneath all of this is a simpler issue: most conference attendees don't know what they actually want from the event.
+They're there because their company sent them, or the topic seemed vaguely relevant, or they hoped something good might happen.

 Without a clear intention, networking becomes reactive.
 You talk to whoever appears in front of you rather than seeking out the people you genuinely want to meet.
-The conference app's attendee list — if it exists — gets opened once and promptly forgotten.
-The result is highly random connections dressed up as professional development.
+The conference app's attendee list — if one even exists — gets opened once and promptly ignored.

-Compare this to the rare conference experiences people actually remember.
-Almost always, those involve one or two deep conversations that went somewhere unexpected.
-A chance encounter with someone whose work intersects yours in a way neither of you had considered.
-A conversation that kept going past the session break, through lunch, and ended with a genuine plan to keep talking.
+Compare this to the conference experiences people actually remember.
+Almost always, those involve one or two conversations that went somewhere unexpected.
+A chance encounter with someone whose work intersected yours in a way neither of you had considered.
+A conversation that kept going through lunch and ended with a genuine plan to stay in touch.

-These moments aren't accidents.
-They happen when something — serendipity, a shared context, a mutual acquaintance — removes the transactional framing and lets two people actually meet.
+Those moments aren't random luck.
+They happen when something — a shared context, a mutual introduction, a moment of actual curiosity — removes the transactional framing and lets two people meet as people.

 Ask anyone who's been to a conference how many of their "great connections" turned into anything real.
 The honest answer is usually: almost none.

 This isn't because people are flaky (though some are).
-It's because the connection was never strong enough to survive the transition to the real world.
-When you meet someone briefly in a noisy room, exchange details, and part ways, the connection exists in a very fragile state.
-A week later, when life has resumed, the email you meant to send feels awkward.
-You can't quite remember the thread of the conversation.
-The moment is gone.
+It's because the connection was never strong enough to survive re-entry into normal life.
+A week later, the email you meant to send feels oddly presumptuous.
+You can't quite reconstruct the thread of the conversation.
+The moment is gone, and with it, the motivation.

-Meaningful professional relationships tend to form when there's been enough of a real exchange to create a foundation.
-Not a pitch and a card swap — an actual moment of recognition that this person is interesting and that continuing the conversation has value.
+Real professional relationships form when there's been enough of an actual exchange to create a foundation — not a pitch and a card swap, but a genuine moment where you thought: this person is interesting and I want to keep talking to them.

-The people who consistently get value from conferences tend to do a few things differently.
-They arrive with specific intentions rather than vague hopes.
-They follow up within 24 hours, while the conversation is still alive.
-They prioritise depth over breadth — five real conversations over twenty polite ones.
+The people who consistently get value from conferences tend to do things differently.
+They arrive with specific intentions, not vague hopes.
+They follow up within 24 hours while the memory is still warm.
+They'd rather have five real conversations than twenty polite ones.

-They also tend to be comfortable with the awkward moments.
-The pause before a conversation starts.
-The moment when you decide to stay talking to one person instead of circulating.
-Good networking is somewhat uncomfortable, because anything meaningful requires a degree of risk.
+They're also comfortable with the awkward moments — the pause before a conversation starts, the choice to stay talking to one person instead of circulating.
+Good networking is a bit uncomfortable.
+Anything real requires a small amount of risk.

-Technology can help here, but only if it's designed correctly.
-An event app that shows you who's in the room, lets you signal genuine interest, and requires mutual intent before anything is shared — that changes the dynamic.
-Instead of broadcasting your details to every person who walks past, you're creating a quiet channel for the connections that actually matter.
+Technology can help here, but only if it's designed for it.
+An app that shows you who's in the room, lets you signal genuine interest, and requires mutual intent before anything is shared changes the whole dynamic.
+You're no longer broadcasting your details to every person who walks past.
+You're creating a quiet channel for the connections that actually matter.

 One more thing worth naming.
 Conference networking often gets infected by status performance.
 People cluster around the highest-profile attendees.
 Conversations become auditions.
-The whole thing starts to feel less like genuine connection and more like social positioning.
+The whole thing starts to feel like social positioning rather than genuine professional exchange.

 This is exhausting, and it's also ineffective.
-The most useful professional relationships many people have are lateral or unexpected — the person who turned out to know exactly the right thing, or whose work complemented theirs in a way that became a genuine collaboration.
-These connections rarely happen via the formal "networking" track at events.
+The most useful professional relationships many people have are lateral or unexpected — the person who turned out to know exactly the right thing, whose work quietly complemented yours in a way that became a genuine collaboration.
+Those connections rarely happen via the formal networking track.
 They happen in the margins, in the coffee queue, in the post-session conversation that nobody expected to last forty minutes.

 The value is there.
 The structure just keeps getting in the way.